Mont Blanc Massif

 Physical lev. : 4.5 / 5

-A mountaineering course that will allow you to progress at high altitude in the best possible way, to face the ascent of Mont Blanc in the best possible conditions and increase the chances of reaching the summit!
+A mountaineering course that will give you the best possible high-altitude progression, so you can tackle the ascent of Mont Blanc in the best possible conditions and maximise your chances of reaching the summit!

-A high altitude trip to discover the most beautiful summits of the Alps.
+A high-altitude journey to climb the most beautiful peaks in the Alps.

-This mountaineering course was born from the desire to offer our guests the best chance to climb Mont Blanc, by creating a programme that guarantees an ideal acclimatisation, while discovering the magnificent mountains of the Aosta Valley, known for their grandeur and beauty: Gran Paradiso and Monte Rosa.
+This mountaineering course was created to give our clients the best possible chance of climbing Mont Blanc, by creating a programme that guarantees optimum acclimatisation, while discovering the stunning mountains of the Aosta Valley and in particular the Monte Rosa massif, renowned for its grandeur and beauty!

 Mont Blanc is a difficult summit, it is important to prepare and acclimatise well to achieve its ascent with this course you put the chances on your side to live a superb adventure.